Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 # Features module: how to share site’s config with others?

-Features training - Outline

-Configuration management challenge.
-Drupal site consists of:
+If you already had a chance to build one or two Drupal sites,  you probably know Drupal site consists of three parts:
-- Code (modules, themes…) stored in files.
-- Configuration (content types, views, panels….) stored in DB.
-- Content (nodes, menus, terms…) stored in DB.
+**Code** (modules, themes…) stored in files, **Configuration**  (content types, views, panels…) stored in the database, and **Content** (nodes, terms…) stored in the database.

+When we are collaborating in the project, building the site together, we want to share our work.
+As we build Drupal site, define content types, setup Views and Panels, we end up making a lot of configuration changes.
+These changes stored in DB.
 Code is easy to share, but there is no easy way to merge changes to DB.
-The challenge: how to share site’s config with other collaborators or move config between environments?
+So here come our challenge: how to share site’s config with others?

 Optional solutions: